 13 Tips for Quality Sleep

-Here are some tips to quality sleep as well as quantity of sleep.
+Here are some tips for quality sleep as well as the quantity of sleep.

 - Reserve your bedroom to sleep and intimacy.
 Removing your television, computer, and other stimulants out of the bedroom will help you get your body undisturbed sleep.
 If these items are in your room, your brain is aware they are in the room and it will disrupt your sleep.

 - Use essential oils.
-Essential oils has a myriad of uses including the ability to achieve better sleep.
+Essential oils have a myriad of uses including the ability to achieve better sleep.
 Check this complete guide to using essentials oils before going to sleep.

 - If you lie awake longer than fifteen minutes, leave the bedroom and find a quiet non-stimulating activity.
 This could be reading under a soft light in the living room or flipping through a magazine.
 Avoid screen time because it will stimulate your brain keeping you awake.